bit-bots/bitbots_main/bitbots_docs/docs/manual/hardware/imu_dxl.rst

 It should be done relatively frequently.
 The gyro calibration is not persistent.

 **reset_gyro_calibration**: Resets the gyro calibration.
-Useful if the gyro was accidentally calibrated while moving.
+Useful, if the gyro was accidentally calibrated while moving.

 **calibrate_accel**: Starts the :ref:`accelerometer calibration routine<Accelerometer Calibration>`.